top of page

 Maneuvering performance: You can really manhandle the Y-shaped control stick to get the 701 moving around but don’t forget to use the rudder.
 I recommend a rudder coordination exercise with this plane at altitude to practice rudder usage.
 Put the nose on a landmark in the distance and roll left while keeping the nose on the object; then roll right doing the same thing.
 Use rudder to keep the ball in the middle.
 Do this for a while and you’ll find immediate improvement on your rudder usage and “seat of the pants” feel.
 Another indication that you are flying uncoordinated is the “oil can” effect that you feel and hear when the Zenith is flying uncoordinated.
 When the side of the aluminum fuselage is skidded or slipped into the relative wind you hear and feel the aluminum vibrate.

-Slow Flight: I can honestly say that I’ve never experienced slow flight like this what is possible in the 701.
+Slow Flight: I can honestly say that I’ve never experienced slow flight like what is possible in the 701.
 With flaperons down, the nose attitude for a given airspeed is significantly lower, yet I was able to continue to maintain level flight by slowing down to less than 18 miles per hour indicated airspeed before the airspeed completely stopped indicating airspeed and went to 0!
 Now, obviously there was some forward true airspeed but the pitot tube stopped registering due to the extreme angle of attack (AOA).
 My GPS showed 21 KGS (24 mph) with only light winds at 1200’.
 Turning can almost completely be accomplished with rudder only and looking at a ground reference point, it appears that the aircraft is pivoting on the head of a pin.
 Not a lot of aircraft out there that can slow flight like that.
 You will want to limit your time in slow flight at those extreme nose high attitudes with high power settings because of the reduced airflow coming into the cowl openings.
 Monitor your CHT and knock it off before they get too hot.

 Stall characteristics: You have to really, really, really want to stall this plane to make it happen.
 The angle of attack seems impossible before the stall.
 When the stall does occur, there is nothing surprising about it.
 Just a simple nose drop and the plane is flying again.